chadhammond01/Azure_ELK_Project/README.md

 The following Beats on these machines, allowing the collection of the following information from each machine:

-- **Filebeat**: Filebeat detects changes to the filesystem.
+- **Filebeat**: detects changes to the filesystem.
 Specifically, used to collect Apache logs.
-- **Metricbeat**: Metricbeat detects changes in system metrics.
+- **Metricbeat**:  detects changes in system metrics.
 Detects SSH login attempts, failed `sudo` escalations, and CPU/RAM statistics.

 The playbook below installs Metricbeat on the target hosts.
 The playbook for installing Filebeat is not included, but looks essentially identical — simply replace metricbeat with filebeat, and it will work as expected.